 Examples of theatre cases you may assist with (or start to learn independently, if you’re keen) are abscess drainage, cholecystectomy, hernia repairs, and bowel resections.

 This will often involve assisting in theatre with emergency cases like appendicectomies and laparotomies for bowel obstruction or perforation.
 You’ll also be tasked with clerking new patients in A&E or SAU, and reviewing unwell patients on SAU or the surgical wards.

 Depending on where you work, you may also be asked to cover other surgical specialties during these shifts, for example breast, plastics, or ENT.
 We’d recommend checking this before you agree to on-call shifts, as the Registrar for these specialties is often non-resident, so you’re unlikely to have direct supervision.

 You’ll also be attending trauma emergencies.
-If you’re working in a major trauma centre, you may hold a bleep for the trauma team.
+If you’re working in a major trauma centre, you may hold a bleep for the trauma team and attend trauma emergencies.
 Usually your role in these situations will be to cannulate and take bloods, or to provide general support like scribing, gathering equipment, or checking observations.

 Our Top Tips

 1. Get some taster experience if you can to try it out beforehand